vincentntang/vincentntang.com/content/posts/20211119-interface-two-react-apps/index.md

 Likewise vice versa.
 This is useful for handling side effects across both apps.

 This pattern is common when you are interfacing two frontend apps where you control both codebases.
-E.g. a React App + a BabylonJS game engine.
 A legacy Angular app + a React app.

 Building things this way should be limited in scope as it doesn't scale that well